-In the spring of 2009, the committee organized and hosted the first campus Alcohol Awareness Daze.
+In the fall of 2011, just prior to Halloween, the Resident Assistants organized an Alcohol Awareness Daze that lasted five days.
 Our goal was to provide students with educational information about safe and smart consumption, non-drinking alternatives and to provide some events that were fun that did not include alcohol.
-Below is a list of events we had in the spring to get students thinking about "fun without booze"
+Below is a list of the events we had in order to get students thinking about "fun without booze".